 “My husband searched the Internet and he found CHIPSA in Mexico.
 I was admitted and spent two months.
 The doctors, nurse and all the staff were wonderful – they made me feel right at home and we were like a big family.”

-CHIPSA Medical Center is approximately 30 minutes inside the Mexico/USA border entry.
+CHIPSA Medical Center is approximately 30 minutes from the Mexico/USA Border Entry.

 A private shuttle may be arranged to transport you from San Diego Lindbergh International Airport to CHIPSA Hospital as when requested.